904243852/Cube/README.md

 You can create a controller as a http/https service.

-- A simple controller.
+- A simple controller
     ```typescript
     export default function (ctx: ServiceContext): ServiceResponse | Uint8Array | any {
         return `hello, world`
     }
     ```

-- Get request parameters.
+- Get request parameters
     1. Create a controller with name `greeting`, type `controller` and url `/service/{name}/greeting/{words}`.
         ```typescript
         export default function (ctx: ServiceContext) {